Hephaestus: Hephaestus and Aphrodite

 Though married to Hephaestus, Aphrodite had an affair with Ares, the god of war.
 Eventually, Hephaestus discovered Aphrodite's affair through Helios, the all-seeing Sun, and planned a trap during one of their trysts.
 While the lovers lay together in bed, Hephaestus ensnared them in an unbreakable chain-link net so small as to be invisible and dragged them to Mount Olympus to shame them in front of the other gods for retribution.

 The gods laughed at the sight of these naked lovers, and Poseidon persuaded Hephaestus to free them in return for a guarantee that Ares would pay the adulterer's fine, or that he, Poseidon, would pay it himself.
 Hephaestus states in The Odyssey that he would return Aphrodite to her father and demand back his bride price.
-The Emily Wilson translation depicts Hephaestus demanding/imploring Zeus before Poseidon offers, however, leading the reader to assume Zeus did not give back the "price" Hephaestus paid for his daughter and that this was the reason Poseidon intervened.
 Some versions of the myth state that Zeus did not return the dowry, and in fact Aphrodite "simply charmed her way back again into her husband's good graces."
-In the Iliad, Hephaestus is described as married to the Grace Charis during the events depicted in the Trojan War, while in the Theogony, he is married to the Grace Aglaea.
+In the Iliad, Hephaestus is described as married to the Grace Charis during the events depicted in the Trojan War, while in the Theogony, he is married to the Grace Aglaea, with no indication of having been ever married to Aphrodite.
 The later Dionysiaca by Nonnus explicitly states that, though Hephaestus and Aphrodite were once married (she is referred to as his "ancient wife"), that they have since separated and Hephaestus is now married to Charis.

-In a much later, interpolated detail, Ares put the young soldier Alectryon, by their door to warn them of Helios's arrival as he suspected that Helios would tell Hephaestus of Aphrodite's infidelity if the two were discovered, but Alectryon fell asleep on guard duty.
+In a much later, interpolated detail, Ares put the young soldier Alectryon by their door to warn them of Helios's arrival as he suspected that Helios would tell Hephaestus of Aphrodite's infidelity if the two were discovered, but Alectryon fell asleep on guard duty.
 Helios discovered the two and alerted Hephaestus, as Ares, in rage, turned Alectryon into a rooster, which always crows at dawn when the sun is about to rise.